iannisdezwart/bad-encryption-algorithm/README.md

 # bad-encryption-algorithm
-The learning process of developing an encryption algorithm
+The learning process of developing a symmetric encryption algorithm

 ---